morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 -----

-#### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023) but kernel 6.12 (2024) or later is recommended due to numerous stability and performance enhancements.`
+#### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023) but kernel 6.12 (2024) or later is strongly recommended due to numerous stability and performance enhancements.`

 Note: The in-kernel driver for this chipset is part of rtw88.
 The name of the driver is rtw88_8822bu.
 This driver has been improved greatly over the year 2024 and, as of kernel 6.12, is in really good shape.
 If you use a distro that uses a kernel older than 6.12, then I would recommend that you choose an adapter with a different chipset.